sysstas/ccback/README.md

 In paypal app configuration you need specify webhook for your backend - it will be bult upon ngrock url

 https://[ngrock-url]/orders/paypalwebhook

+##Sendgrid
+At last you need to configure email service.
+Create Sendgrid account.
+Get API Key and write it into .env file

+        SENDGRID_API_KEY="[your Sendgrid API Key]"

  ##Done
  You finished app configuration.
 Now you need to install and run frontend part (if you didn't done this yet).